GaryZ700/Haskell_Blog/blog1.md

 ## 09-08-2020: The Basics

-Before diving into creating programs and functions with Haskell, I would like to take some time to discuss the basics of Haskell and some of its features and syntax in an isolated environment, before taking said syntax and features to build small programs.
+Before diving into creating programs and functions with Haskell, I would like to take some time to discuss the basics of Haskell and some of its features and syntax in an isolated environment, before utilizing said syntax and features to build small programs.

 The information contained within this blog post originates from Haskell training I receved from <a href="https://www.linkedin.com/learning/learning-haskell-programming/the-course-overview?resume=false&u=2195556">LinkedIn Learning's Haskell course.</a>

 ## GHCI & Simple Operations

 GHCI stands for the Glasgow Haskell Complier Interactive.
 Similar to C++ and Java, Haskell is a compiled language that generates an executable file for your output system of choice.
 But, Haskell also has an interesting feature where it is able to run as an interpretative language in an interactive shell similar to Python.
-I will start off by discussing the general commands and functionality available in the interative GHCI terminal.
+I will start off by discussing the general commands and functionality available in the interactive GHCI terminal.

 To start GHCI, simply type <code>ghci</code> in your terminal or command prompt.
-It will bring up the GHCI terminal, and Haskell commands can be entered and run.
+The GHCI terminal will then be brought up, and Haskell commands can be entered and run.
 As an example, type in the following commands into GHCI to get a feel for the basic matematical operations of the language:
 <pre><code>5 + 5
 10.5 - 0.5
 16 * 2.0